 SVA Alumni Engagement Tracking Strategy

-My first step was to define exactly what we were tracking in a fiscal year, all of the activities and interactions that made up our definition of engagement.
-My next step was to decide which features in Raiser’s Edge could be used to track this information.
-There were two key functions that stood out to me: the Raiser’s Edge Events Module, and a function called Attributes.
+First, I defined exactly what we were tracking in a fiscal year, all of the activities and interactions that made up our definition of engagement, and organized them into four major categories.
+Next, I determined which features in Raiser’s Edge could be used to track and query these categories.

 Throughout this process, one of my goals was to remain open to making adjustments to the procedure as we encounter scenarios that we hadn’t anticipated.
 It has so far proven to be malleable, and I expect that we will continue to make improvements as time goes on.

 Now that there is a solid tracking procedure in place, the next phase of this project will be to begin analyzing and visualizing the data, with the goal of producing an annual engagement report and using our data to help optimize our efforts.